guysof8floor/Location-the-shops/README.md

 **

+**MPUL.scala**
+      using maximum likelihood method to locate the users

 **MAP_UL.scala**
       using the ranking metric ——MAP to judge the sequence of wifis of shop and behavior orderd by the number of occurrences

+**CD.scala**
+      using co-occurrence distance which heights the number of common wifis of behavior and shop

 **TrueCheck.scala**
       using only the data of wifis which connection state is true